-We would recommend that anyone thinking about using a known sperm donor considers entering into a donor agreement.
+We would recommend that anyone thinking about using a known sperm donor considers entering into a Sperm Donor Agreement.
 The above information only sets out general principles and it is extremely important that anyone considering this type of arrangement takes individual legal advice tailored to their situation.
-If you would like to discuss this in greater detail please contact a member of our Family team.

 In order for us to direct your enquiry to the right person at TWM Solicitors, we need to know a little more about you and what are you looking for.

 Thank you for contacting TWM Solicitors, your completed form has been sent successfully.
 If this is an enquiry we are able to assist with, one of our team will be in contact with you as soon as possible.
 Please note, this may not be until the next working day, and during business hours.
 If you require urgent assistance, please call: 0330 555 0440.